 Tell us briefly about your team.

 Aside from myself, my team consists only of people who currently work or have worked at SaaS companies and who all understand the industries’ challenges.
 Peter is my right hand, when it comes to setting up reporting dashboards, so we can show the progress of our efforts to our clients in real-time.
 Next, there is Sarah, who takes care of the copywriting and content side, making sure that the messaging on the website and on social channels is always on point.
-Finally, there’s Thomas, whose area of expertise is search engine optimization and Andreas, who is a Google Ads and other paid channels genius.
+Finally, there’s Thomas, whose area of expertise is search engine optimization, like SEO Wisconsin, and Andreas, who is a Google Ads and other paid channels genius.
 Lastly, there’s our office cat, Unicorn, who mostly sleeps throughout the day, but once in a while she comes out to play and brightens our day.

 What are Digital Wasabi’s challenges right now?